axil/numpy-data-types/numpy_data_types.rst

 But you can’t expect it to be detected when dealing with any arrays.

-Numpy also exposes a bunch of aliases (eg. np.intc=int in C, np.int_=long in C, etc) as an attempt to make the code closer to the underlying C code and thus more cross-platform.
+NumPy also exposes a bunch of aliases (eg. np.intc=int in C, np.int_=long in C, etc) as an attempt to make the code closer to the underlying C code and thus more cross-platform.
 And yet some more aliases generally for internal usage (like np.intp=ssize_t in C, used in cython)

-Finally, if for some reason you need arbitrary-precision integers (python ints) in ndarrays, numpy is capable of doing it, too:
+Finally, if for some reason you need arbitrary-precision integers (python ints) in ndarrays, NumPy is capable of doing it, too:

 .. code:: python